kogakure/website-11ty-stefanimhoff.de/src/posts/2020/apps-tools-services.md

 ### Reps & Sets

 I use the [Reps & Sets](https://repsandsetsapp.com/) app for my [Calisthenics](/calisthenics/) training, multiple times per week.
 As a early adopter I get the Premium features for free.

+### Insight Timer 📱

+I use [Insight Timer](https://insighttimer.com/) for my daily meditation.
+I honestly don’t use much of it’s features, except the feature to create custom timers.

 ## Finance & Calculations